LeithOscar/LeithOscar/README.md

 <h2> Hi there, I'm Leith Oscar </h2>

 I'm currently a FullStack Developer at Wolters kluwer.
-Here's a peek at my professional life timeline!
+Here's a glimpse of the techs I've been able to touch in my professional life!!